Arthur Cotton: Biography

 Cotton recalled how, from analysing the Kallanai Dam and its foundations, his group learned how to construct foundations in a sandbed.
 In 1844, Cotton recommended the construction of an "anicut" (a dam made in a stream for maintaining and regulating irrigation) and prepared plans for Visakhapatnam port.
 In 1847, the work on the Godavari anicut was started.

 In 1848 he proceeded to Australia due to ill health and handed over the charge to Captain Orr.
 In 1850 he returned to India and was promoted to the rank of colonel.
 He succeeded in completing the magnificent project on the Godavari river at Rajahmundry in 1852.
 After completing the Godavari anicut Cotton shifted his attention to the construction of the aqueduct on Krishna River.
 The project was sanctioned in 1851 and completed by 1855.
 After completing the Krishna and Godavari anicuts, Cotton envisaged the storage of the Krishna and Godavari river waters.

 In 1858, Cotton came up with even more ambitious proposals such as connecting all major rivers of India, and interlinking of canals and rivers.
 He suggested drought-relief measures for Odisha.
-Arthur Cotton retired from service in 1860 and left India.
+Arthur Cotton retired from service in 1877 and left India.
 He was knighted in 1861.
 He visited India in 1862 and 1863 and offered advice on some river valley projects.

+He was promoted to the rank of General in 1876.

-His work in India was much appreciated and he was honoured with KCSI (Knight Commander of the Order of the Star of India) in 1877.
+His work in India was much appreciated and he was honoured with KCSI (Knight Commander of the Order of the Star of India) in 1866.
 He became a much-revered figure in the state of Andhra Pradesh for his contribution in irrigating the area of land also known as Konaseema.